isaacnmm/pestpolicy-hugo2XX/content/posts/how-much-does-it-cost-to-paint-kitchen-cabinets/index.md

 [[kitchen](https://pestpolicy.com/how-to-paint-kitchen-cabinets-without-sanding/) cabinet paintwork](https://www.amazon.com/dp/B07KXLPCG1/?tag=p-policy-20)
 may not be easy, especially when wrong data is estimated.

 *So, how much does it cost to paint kitchen cabinets?
 Well, the painting cost for kitchen cabinets ranges from $700 to $2200.
-However, the cost of repainting, the cost may rise up to $400.�*
+However, the cost of repainting, the cost may rise up to $400.*
 *But the answer varies with the size of the cabinet, location, type of paint to be used, and the quality of finish expected eventually. *
 *When planning for your painting work, you need to account for the cost of material and tools required, labor cost, transport cost, the cost associated with a method of painting (is it spray painting or use of a paintbrush/roller?), and miscellaneous costs.*
-*Moreover, you need to familiarize yourself with the costs of various paints, the cost of repainting, painting cost per square foot, and the overall painting cost that you may end up incurring; for your own budget purpose.�*
+*Moreover, you need to familiarize yourself with the costs of various paints, the cost of repainting, painting cost per square foot, and the overall painting cost that you may end up incurring; for your own budget purpose.*
 ## Details: How Much Does It Cost To Paint Kitchen Cabinets
 Remember, cabinet painting costs may vary from place to place due to economic factors.
 Therefore, its important to keep yourself up to date with painting trends in your area.
 ### a.
 Cost of Material and Tools